A Short History of Markov Chain Monte Carlo: Subjective Recollections from Incomplete Data: After the Revolution

-The theory of regeneration uses the concept of a split chain (\citealp{athreya:ney:1978}), and allows us to independently restart the chain while preserving the stationary distribution.
-These independent ``tours" then allow the calculation of consistent variance estimates and honest monitoring of convergence through (\ref{eq:CLT}).
-Early work on applying regeneration to MCMC chains was done by \cite{mykland:tierney:yu:1995} and \cite{robert:1995b}, who showed how to construct the chains and use them for variance calculations and diagnostics (see also \citealp{guihenneuc-jouyaux:robert:1998}), as well as deriving adaptive MCMC algorithms \citep{gilks:roberts:sahu:1998}. \cite{rosenthal:1995} also showed how to construct and use regenerative chains, and much of this work is reviewed in \cite{jones:hobert:2001}.
-The most interesting and practical developments, however, are in \cite{hobert:jones:presnel:rosenthal:2002} and \cite{jones:haran:caffo:neath:2006}, where consistent estimators are constructed for $\text{Var}[h(\theta)]$, allowing valid monitoring of convergence in chains that satisfy the CLT.
-Interestingly, although \cite{hobert:jones:presnel:rosenthal:2002} uses regeneration, \cite{jones:haran:caffo:neath:2006} get their consistent estimators thorough another technique, that of cumulative batch means.
+The theory of regeneration uses the concept of a~split chain (Athreya and Ney, \citeyear{athreyaney1978}), and allows us to independently restart the chain while preserving the stationary distribution.
+These independent ``tours'' then allow the calculation of consistent variance estimates and honest monitoring of convergence through (\ref{eq:CLT}).
+Early work on applying regeneration to MCMC chains was done by Mykland, Tierney and Yu (\citeyear{myklandtierneyyu1995}) and Robert (\citeyear{robert1995b}), who showed how to construct the chains and use them for variance calculations and diagnostics (see also Guihenneuc-Jouyaux and Robert, \citeyear{guihenneucjouyauxrobert1998}), as well as deriving adaptive MCMC algorithms (Gilks, Roberts and Sahu, \citeyear{gilksrobertssahu1998}).
+Rosenthal (\citeyear{rosenthal1995}) also showed how to construct and use regenerative chains, and much of this work is reviewed in Jones and Hobert (\citeyear{joneshobert2001}).
+The most interesting and practical developments, however, are in Hobert et~al. (\citeyear{hobertjonespresnelrosenthal2002}) and Jones et~al. (\citeyear{jonesharancaffoneath2006}), where consistent estimators are constructed for $\operatorname{Var}h(X)$, allowing valid monitoring of convergence in chains that satisfy the CLT.
+Interestingly, although Hobert et~al. (\citeyear{hobertjonespresnelrosenthal2002}) use regeneration, Jones et~al. (\citeyear{jonesharancaffoneath2006}) get their consistent estimators thorough another technique, that of cumulative batch means.